ARTICLE

 This is the most dangerous myth in professional services.
 It leads to what I call the Referral Paradox.

-Here is the scenario: You meet a prospective client.
-You make a great impression.
-They are interested.
-They walk away intending to call you.
-But before they pick up the phone, they do what everyone does today.
+Here is the scenario: You meet a prospective client and make a great impression.
+They walk away intending to hire you, but first, they do what everyone does today: they Google you.
+This is where the "Silent Leak" happens.

 1. The Brochure Site (The Corporate Standard)